 We can also arrange for the translation of our material into English.
 Please contact us at above the above email address for more information.

-It is estimated that 8 million people are unable to read in Mozambique, while worldwide the number is estimated to be 758 million people.
+It is estimated that 8 million people are unable to read or write in Mozambique, while worldwide the number it is estimated that 758 million people are not able to read, write or do simple arithmitic.
 This illustrates the importance of recording Scriptures which enables more people to have access to God’s Word.

 This work involves recording parts of the Bible in local languages for people who are unable to read; then distributing the recordings to rural churches with MP3 players that have no need for batteries, nor electricity, as they can be powered by solar panels.
 We are doing this work in partnership with Good News Media of South Africa who supply us with the materials.